 |12 mm Monolithic Tempered

-Above results conclude that even at an elevated temperature range of 50ºC, SentryGlas® interlayer provides an efficient coupling between the glass layers to match its structural performance with an equivalent monolithic glass where as in case of conventional PVB interlayer, owing to inefficient coupling, laminated glass lags behind in structural performance.
+The above results conclude that even at an elevated temperature range of 50ºC, SentryGlas® interlayer provides an efficient coupling between the glass layers to match its structural performance with an equivalent monolithic glass as in the case of conventional PVB interlayer, owing to inefficient coupling, laminated glass lags behind in structural performance.

 Laminated Glass is expected to not only sustain the imposed load on it till its life span but it should also have sufficient residual structural strength for a sufficient duration of time.

-Research programs on post breakage behavior of laminated glass, taken up by DuPont’s scientists backed by impact test studies have shown that conventional PVB is not the right choice for the frameless glazing applications like railings, canopies owing to its poor inherent strength at elevated temperatures.
+Research programs on the breakage behaviour of laminated glass, taken up by DuPont’s scientists backed by impact test studies have shown that conventional PVB is not the right choice for the frameless glazing applications like railings, canopies owing to its poor inherent strength at elevated temperatures.

-Similar tests to assess the post breakage performance in free standing glass railings were also done for 4 types of glass panels as depicted in Figures 10 ( a,b,c&d).
-SentryGlas® laminate in Fig: 10d shows the broken laminated glass standing in its original position because of high stiffness of SentryGlas®, ensuring no compromise where human safety is concerned.
+Similar tests to assess the post-breakage performance in free standing glass railings were also done for 4 types of glass panels as depicted in Figures 10 ( a,b,c&d).
+SentryGlas® laminate in Fig: 10d shows the broken laminated glass standing in its original position because of the high stiffness of SentryGlas®, ensuring no compromise where human safety is concerned.

 Glass Fin Applications